WHAT MAKES A GOOD BLADE?

 Segmented Blades - These are steel blade cores that have diamond segments welded on with a relief between the segments for increased cutting speed and cooler operation.
 The Highland Park Segmented blade and the Barranca 303S blade are examples.

-Notched Rim Blades - True notched rim blades - like the HP Congo blade - are no longer manufacturered.
+Notched Rim Blades - True notched rim blades - like the HP Congo blade - are no longer manufactured.
 Current notch rim blades on the market are made from a single continuous diamond matrix bonded to a steel core with notched rim pattern molded into it.
 The Highland Park Greenline blades and the Barranca 301 blades are examples.
 NOTE: Crinkle Blades described below are often deceptively sold as notched rim blades but they are not.

-Continous Rim Blades - These are steel core blades that has the diamond segment bonded to the core.
+Continuous Rim Blades - These are steel core blades that has the diamond segment bonded to the core.
 The smaller Highland Park Greenline blades and the Barranca 303C are examples.

 *"Crinkle Blades" (Chinese "Green Blades" or "Knurled Blades") - Sometimes misleadingly called "notch rim blades" these are actually steel core blades that have diamond crystal "knurled" or pressed into the metal.
 They are typically quite thin and initially cut but quickly dull as the diamond is worn off the blade core.
-Since Crinkle Blades do not contain a segment or diamond plating, their lifespan is extremely short and they cannot be resharped.
+Since Crinkle Blades do not contain a segment or diamond plating, their lifespan is extremely short and they cannot be resharpened.
 These blades are specifically imported to be sold to the undiscerning buyer